Who did we seek feedback from?

-We would like to hear from groups, clubs, businesses, and organisations who have direct interest in the use of council land, including but not limited to: mana whenua, community groups, sports and recreation clubs, event organisers, those with licences, leases or permits to use council land, as well environmental, heritage and industry groups and organisations.
+We wanted to hear from groups, clubs, businesses, and organisations who have direct interest in the use of council land, including but not limited to: mana whenua, community groups, sports and recreation clubs, event organisers, market organisers, those with licences, leases or permits to use council land, as well environmental, heritage and industry groups and organisations.

 What does the policy cover?